getodk/docs/odk1-src/aggregate-app-engine-legacy.rst

 Planning Your Aggregate Deployment
 ----------------------------------

-We recommend using Google App Engine before attempting an EC2 or Tomcat deployment of Aggregate v1.
-Once you have tried Aggregate together with :doc:`ODK Collect <collect-intro>` and familiarized yourself with their use, you can consider alternative hosting platforms.
+The recommended method to deploy Aggregate v1 is using Google App Engine or the ODK Aggregate VM before attempting an EC2 or Tomcat deployment.

 Internet access
 ~~~~~~~~~~~~~~~~~